 Similar to profile AA', the Moho and LAB along BB' are shallowest near the Red Sea and become deeper towards the Arabian interior.
 Near the coast, the Moho is at a depth of about 22-25 km.
 Crustal thickening continues until an average Moho depth of about 35-40 km is reached beneath the interior Arabian Shield.
 The LAB near the coast is at a depth of about 55 km; however, it also deepens beneath the Shield to attain a maximum depth of 100-110 km.
-These boundary depths are comparable to those at similar distances along profile AA' (Hansen et al. 2007).
+These boundary depths are comparable to those at similar distances along profile AA' (Hansen et al., 2007).

-The lithospheric structure along profile BB' was also tested by comparing its predicted gravity signature to data collected by the GRACE satellites (Fig. 20).
+The lithospheric structure along profile BB' was also tested by comparing its predicted gravity signature to data collected by the GRACE satellites (Figure 20).
 The same density values for the Arabian Shield used in the examination of profile AA' were employed.
 In addition, since profile BB' has fewer stations and therefore fewer constraints, we set the lithospheric thickness beneath the rift axis to be similar to that on profile AA' and examined if the calculated gravity signature is consistent with the recorded data.
 Small-scale recorded gravity observations can be matched very well by slightly adjusting the Moho and LAB boundaries (within the estimated error).
 Broad-scale gravity observations are also fitted well by a shallow asthenosphere beneath the Red Sea.
-These results demonstrate that while
+These results demonstrate that while seafloor spreading is not as developed in the northern Red Sea, the lithosphere has still been thinned and eroded by rifting processes (Hansen et al., 2007).

-Fig. 19 Maps showing the boundary depths beneath Arabia.
-The colored circles show the a Moho and b LAB depths beneath individual stations, where warmer colors indicate shallower depths than cooler colors.
-The solid line marks the boundary between the Arabian shield (AS) and the Arabian Platform (AP) while the two dashed lines mark the locations of cross-sectional profiles AA' and BB'.
-The shallow (40-60 km) LAB along the Red Sea coast and Gulf of Aqabah thickens (80-120 km) toward the interior of shield with a step (20-40 km) across the Shield-Platform boundary (Hansen et al. 2007)
+Figure 19.
+Maps showing the boundary depths beneath Arabia.
+The colored circles show the a) Moho and b) LAB depths beneath individual stations, where warmer colors indicate shallower depths than cooler colors.
+The solid line marks the boundary between the Arabian Shield (AS) and the Arabian Platform (AP) while the two dashed lines mark the locations of cross-sectional profiles AA' and BB'.
+The shallow (40-60 km) LAB along the Red Sea coast and Gulf of Aqabah thickens (80-120 km) toward the interior of shield with a step (20-40 km) across the Shield-Platform boundary (Hansen et al., 2007).